 Discovery Level

-In the discovery level, there are only 4 concepts.
-Only one of these concepts is used every collection, Spatial Extent.
-Temporal Extent is only missing in CDL, but most collections have an incomplete usage of the concept, whereas with Spatial Extent over half of the collections contain Spatial Extent in every record.
+The discovery level includes four concepts.
+One of these concepts, Spatial Extent, is included in every collection.
+Temporal Extent is missing in CDL, but most collections have an incomplete usage of the concept, whereas over half of the collections contain Spatial Extent in every record.
 Just under half of the collections don’t use Taxonomic Extent at all, and every CSDGM record does not contain taxonomic information, as the dialect doesn’t have the structural location for the concept.
 Most records do not have Maintenance information.
 Except for 3 records from GLEON and one from CLOEBIRD, the 138 records from LTER are the only records not written in CSDGM that have Maintenance information.
 CSDGM records all contain the Maintenance concept.